Sounds really feminine!

 Setting the sutures in a voice-feminization-surgery (glottoplasty)

-Surgery and aftercare
+Voice feminization surgery and aftercare

 Surgery is carried out ambulatory by Prof. Hess.
 The surgery will take place in the Operations Center (AOZ) about 200 meters further away.
 There we work together with very experienced and highly qualified medical staff.
 After the surgery in general anesthesia, the postoperative monitoring follows in the recovery room.
 About 2 hours later, we conduct the follow-up examination in the MEDICAL VOICE CENTER with postoperative video laryngoscopy and detailed after-care consultation and discussion of the following steps.
 As a general requirement in Germany, all patients receiving general anesthesia need an accompanying person for a 24 hour period.